Arkantos-13/Arkantos-13/readme.md

 🔭 I’m currently working on my way to become a Data Analyst

-🌱 I’m currently learning Python and SQL
+🌱 I've worked with Python and SQL before, but I've spent the last few months learning DAX and Power BI

 👯 I’m looking to collaborate on with anyone with lust learning